djeada/Git-Notes/notes/head.md

 b4d373k8990g2b5de30a37bn843b2f51fks2b40
 ```

-HEAD in the first case refers to the master branch.
+<code>HEAD</code> in the first case refers to the master branch.
 In the second example, it refers to a commit that is not the last commit in any branch.
 The second case is referred to as the detached head state.

-## Detached head
+## Detached HEAD

-A "detached HEAD" is when HEAD points to a commit that is not the last commit in any branch.
+A "detached <code>HEAD</code>" is when <code>HEAD</code> points to a commit that is not the last commit in any branch.
 No branch will be updated if you commit in this state.
 It makes no difference where that commit is.

-Operations that can cause HEAD to get "detached HEAD":
+Operations that can cause <code>HEAD</code> to get "detached <code>HEAD</code>":

 1. Checking out a specific commit: